Dairy Goat Standards

 14.0.2 Animals must not be knowingly sold into systems prohibited by these standards.

 14.0.4 The planned use of stockyards and/or auction houses to sell animals is prohibited.

 14.0.5 Animals must not be displayed or offered for sale or transfer at farmers markets, swap meets or similar venues.

 Note: Delivery or exchange of animals at a farmers market or similar venue when the sale or transfer has been pre-arranged may be acceptable.

-Note: New dairies seeking Animal Welfare Approved status that currently euthanize healthy buck kids must have a written plan to end this practice.
+Note: New dairies seeking AWA status that currently euthanize healthy buck kids must have a written plan to end this practice.

 14.1 Marketing Breeding Stock